tango-controls-hdbpp/hdbpp-timescale-project/doc/deployment.md

 Deployment is composed of two phases, the binary components from the consolidated build (hdbpp-es etc) and the services.

-## Component Deployment
+## Device Server and Shared Library Deployment

-Once built, all the component binaries are available directly in the build directory.
+Once built, all the Device Server and shared library binaries are available directly in the build directory.
 These must be installed as per the policy you have on site.
+At the most basic, they can be copied to /usr/local/bin or /usr/bin.

-### Component Dependencies
+### Dependencies

 The various components have the following system package dependencies: